-United States Regiments & Batteries > Vermont
+United States Regiments & Batteries > Vermont > 5th Vermont Infantry Regiment

-The 5th Vermont Volunteer Infantry Regiment enrolled a total of 1,618 officers and men during the Civil War.
+The 5th Vermont Infantry Regiment enrolled a total of 1,618 officers and men during the Civil War.
 It lost 11 officers and 202 enlisted men killed or mortally wounded and 1 officer and 124 enlisted men to disease.
-The regiment is honored on the Old Vermont Brigade monument at Antietam, the 1st Vermont Brigade monument at Gettysburg, and the Vermont Brigade monument at The Wilderness.

 1861 | |

-September 16 | Mustered in under the command of Colonel Henry A. Smalley (USMA 1854), on leave from the Regular Army where he had served as a Lieutenant in the 2nd United States Artillery, Lieutenant Colonel Lewis A. Grant, and Major Redfield Proctor. |
+September 16 | Mustered in under the command of Colonel Henry A. Smalley (West Point Class of 1854), Lieutenant Colonel Lewis A. Grant, and Major Redfield Proctor.
+Colonal Henry was on leave from the Regular Army where he had served as a Lieutenant in the 2nd United States Artillery. |

-September 23-25 | Moved to Washington, D.C. at Camp Griffin Defences of Washington attached to Brooks’ Brigade, Smith’s Division, Army of the Potomac.
+September 23-25 | Moved to Washington, D.C.
+At Camp Griffin Defences of Washington attached to Brooks’ Brigade, Smith’s Division, Army of the Potomac.
 Major Lewis Grant was promoted to lieutenant colonel. |

 October | Joined with the 3rd, 4th, 5th and 6th Vermont Regiments to form Brooks’ Brigade, Smith’s Division, Army of the Potomac |